 - You may get public exposure through interaction with the media.

 - You’re given the opportunity to be an ambassador for your college.

 What are the drawbacks of playing college sports?

-- The time commitment could negatively affect academics and friendships outside of sports.
+- The time commitment could negatively affect your academics outside of sports.

-- You may miss out on relaxed weekends and evenings because of games and tournaments.
+- You may miss out on relaxed weekends and evenings because of practices, games, and tournaments.

 - Depending on the skills of your teammates, you may not get as much playtime as you hope.

 - You may get less sleep than you would otherwise because of early practices and late games.

 - There’s a pervasive “dumb jock” stereotype that your classmates and professors may apply to you.